Director, Content and Programming

 Position Title: Director, Content and Programming

-Reports to: Executive Vice President, Head of Content and Programming
+Reports to: Vice President, Head of Content and Programming

 The Director of Content and Programming will work closely with the Association’s leadership team to program content around key policy, macroeconomic and operational issues and engage with the Association’s members and sponsors on various topics.
 The director will also work with the Vice President of Content and Programming and with the Vice President of Conferences & Events, as well as members of the executive team on all aspects of event programming, thought leadership and partner sponsorship.

 - Lead content and programming initiatives for selected conferences, seminars, and peer-to-peer forums at the Association.
 Develop and execute marketing strategy for each of the individual conferences with specific revenue targets.

 - Conduct speaker recruitment and develop relevant, high-impact, and innovative program content and relevant research.

 - Support and build sponsorship of major conferences with an eye toward integrating content and sponsorship where applicable.